by Community Partner, Jim Gibson (September 2020)

 “Future proofing, one catalyst at a time.”

-I look forward with humility, honour, a small amount of fear and a great need to collaborate with all in the city to help be a part of Building What’s Next with Thin Air Labs and to inspire, teach and catalyse the agents of change for our future along with the amazing team at SAIT’s School of Advanced Technology.
+I look forward with humility, honour, a small amount of fear and a great need to collaborate with all in the city to help be a part of Building What’s Next with Thin Air Labs and to inspire, teach and catalyse the agents of change for our future along with the amazing team at SAIT’s School for Advanced Technology.

 My ask: Come join me on the journey here.